Patrick3131/Tentacles/README.md

 - Skipping events, i.e. skip all events for a category for a specific reporter.

 ### Middlewares predefined:
-- calculateValuePropositionDuration - calculate the duration between two status of ``ValuePropositionAction`` related to a ``ValueProposition``.
+- calculateValuePropositionDuration - calculates the duration between two status changes for a ``ValueProposition``.